Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 }
 ```

-With that you can just construct a binding for your property using the desired expression and args, and it will keep its `AccessLevel` computed based on your expression.
+With that, you can just construct a binding for your property using the desired expression and args, and it will keep its `AccessLevel` computed based on your expression.

 :::caution
-Make sure to call the `Dispose` method on your computed binding when you no longer need it, in order to remove any listeners and prevent possible memory leaks.
+Make sure to call the `Dispose` method on your computed binding when you no longer need it, to remove any listeners and prevent possible memory leaks.
 :::

 ## Property bindings